A Mole That Lasted More Than 10 Years Turned Out to Be Cancer! Watch for These Types of Moles

 - Elva Chen

-Mr. Zhao, 38, had a small black mole on his face for over a decade, starting as tiny as a grain of rice.
-But in the past year, it grew to the size of a fingernail.
+Mr. Zhao, 38, had a small black mole on his face for over a decade.
+It started as tiny as a grain of rice.
+However, in the past year, it grew to the size of a fingernail.
 Wishing to remove it for cosmetic reasons, he visited the Plastic Surgery Department at Sir Run Run Shaw Hospital, Zhejiang University School of Medicine.

 After examination, Dr. Zhu Quanchao suspected the mole was basal cell carcinoma.
 Surgery confirmed the diagnosis.
-Because the excision defect was large, direct closure was impossible, so surgeons used a local flap transplant to repair the area.
+Because the excision defect was large, direct closure was impossible.
+Therefore, surgeons used a local flap transplant to repair the area.
 One month later, Mr. Zhao’s scar was barely noticeable, and he was satisfied with the result.

 Warning Signs of Cancerous Moles (ABCDE Rule)

-Asymmetry: Benign moles are mostly symmetrical; irregular shape is suspicious.
+Asymmetry: Benign moles are mostly symmetrical; irregular shapes are suspicious.

 Border: Blurred, jagged, or uneven edges.